cpjobling/eg-150-textbook/laplace_transform/8/casas.md

 For simplicity use parameters $R_1 = R_2 = R_3 = 1\; \Omega$, and $C_1 = C_2 = 1$ F.

-Calculate the step response using the LTI functions and

-Verify the result with Simulink.
+Calculate the step response using the LTI functions and verify the result with Simulink.

 +++ {"slideshow": {"slide_type": "subslide"}}